Saturday, May 24, 2025

 A parallel that I draw is that you are permitted to walk a dog on a lead or otherwise under good control at all locations of this and most other reserves.
 You're not breaking the law by disturbing wildlife by the fact of having a dog with you.
 You might be doing so if you let it off the lead to run around, chasing some rare species of bird.
 But even then, a warden is going to have to be in possession of some pretty robust evidence to get a criminal prosecution out of it.

 Similarly for flying a drone, which is a lawful activity (provided you were operating it from land without any prohibition), and that, in and of the fact of its flight, does not, of necessity, mean you are disturbing wildlife.
 In my case, I was flying for a total of 4 minutes, mostly at a height of 393 feet above the ground.
-50 seconds of that flight. as the digital flight record shows, was taken up by the NRW staff member refusing to move aside to allow landing where I had chosen to safely do so, because he wanted to show he had some authority.
+50 seconds of that flight, as the digital flight record shows, was taken up by the NRW staff member refusing to move aside to allow landing where I had chosen to safely do so, because he wanted to show he had some authority.
 I had to raise my voice at him before he moved to allow the safe conclusion of the flight.

 The Wildlife and Countryside Act provides a defence where disturbance to wildlife is: